johschmitz/blender-driving-scenario-creator/README.md

 Also download and extract (for exampe to `C:\Tools\esmini`) [esmini](https://github.com/esmini/esmini/releases).

-Add the OpenSceneGraph `bin` folder and the esmini `bin` folder to the `PATH` environment variable using the "Edit environment variables for your account" tool (look for it in the Windows start menu).
+Add the OpenSceneGraph `bin` folder to the `PATH` environment variable using the "Edit environment variables for your account" tool (look for it in the Windows start menu).
 Note that otherwise the export with .osgb 3D model files will fail because `osgconv` can not be found by the add-on.

+Set the esmini library file path in Blender at
+`Edit -> Preferences -> Add-ons -> Driving Scenario Creator -> esmini_library_path`.

 ### Add-on (Linux and Windows)